ScaffoldingX/ScaffoldingX/README.md

 The bioprinting field faces challenges due to sub-optimal selection of materials, design of scaffolds, and struggles with viability of printed tissues.
 Machine learning techniques can design appropriate materials, determine the concentration of these materials, and predict scaffold structure to radically improve current bioprinting protocols.

 Team members:
-Shalini Ananda, PhD
+Shalini Ananda, PhD;
-Koen de Lombaert , MD, MBA
+Koen de Lombaert, MD, MBA;
 Ivan Wong, MS